-The Institute of Historical Research’s MA in History, Place and Community is an exciting new programme designed to be flexible and centred on your needs: whether you’re building the foundations for higher level research, looking to develop applied skills for your professional development, or simply interested in your own place and its history.
+The Institute of Historical Research’s MA in History, Place and Community is an exciting new programme (now in its second year of running) designed to be flexible and centred on your needs: whether you’re building the foundations for higher level research, looking to develop applied skills for your professional development, or simply interested in your own place and its history.

 Today, the intersections between history, place and community have never been more visible in public discourse, heritage interpretation, conservation and policy.
 What does it mean to feel a sense of identity and commonality with a group or with a place?
 What are the bonds that link people as parts of a greater whole, and how are they created and perpetuated?
 How are communities imagined and what does it mean for those within them and outside?